Art group to host exhibition in Killoughternane

 By Suzanne Pender

-THE colourful and creative results of a year well spent will be on display for all to enjoy in Killoughternane Old School in the coming days.
+THE colourful and creative results of a year well spent will be on display for all to enjoy in Killoughternane Old School this weekend.

 Killoughternane Art Group will host their art exhibition in the old school (Eircode R95XR58) from 6pm to 10pm on Saturday 22 July and again on Sunday 23 July from noon to 6pm.